abpuccini/maternal-mortality-project/README.md

 **Heroku Landing Page**

 - Created the initial landing page to showcase global mortality ratio per 100,000 births.
-The map shows their ranking according to the Maternal Mortality Ratio.
+The map shows each country's MMR, ranking and category defined by WHO when users hover over any country on the map.
 This map was created using the Javascript Library (AnyChart).

 <p align="center">
   <img alt="Global Mortality Ratio Map" src="Images/global_mmr_map.png">